-The Center for Lifelong Learning (CLL) has been offering the Leadership in Ministry workshops (LIM) on its campus since 2014.
-In 2017 it will expand the program and offer workshops in Boston, Portland, and Lost River WV.
-Fourteen faculty-coaches teach in the workshops.
+August 8, 2016—The Center for Lifelong Learning (CLL) has been offering the Leadership in Ministry workshops (LIM) on its campus since 2014.
+It has expanded the program to offer workshops in Boston, Portland, Lynchburg VA, and now Kansas City MO.
+Fourteen faculty coaches teach in the workshops.
 The CLL asked Dr. Israel Galindo to reflect on his experiences as a faculty coach in the Leadership in Ministry workshops.
 The workshops are part of the Pastoral Excellence Program of the Center for Lifelong Learning.

 CLL: How long have you been a faculty-coach in LIM?